bonham000/messenger_rocket/README.md

 # Messenger Time Backend

-### Rust server using Rocket, WS-RS, and Diesel to support a real-time messenging app
+### Rust server using Rocket, WS-RS, Diesel, and PostgreSQL to support a real-time messenging app

 ***